-The Maine Department of Inland Fisheries and Wildlife manages inland fish and wildlife listed under the Maine Endangered Species Act (MESA) and the U. S. Endangered Species Act (ESA) or both.5 Currently, 22 inland fish and wildlife species are listed as "Endangered" and 23 are listed as "Threatened" under MESA, some of which are also listed under ESA.
+Rare animal species.
+The Maine Department of Inland Fisheries and Wildlife (MDIFW) manages inland fish and wildlife listed under the Maine Endangered Species Act.
+The U.S. Fish and Wildlife Service manages inland fish and wildlife listed under the U.S. Endangered Species Act (ESA).6

+Currently, 22 inland fish and wildlife species are listed as "Endangered" and 23 are listed as "Threatened" under MESA, some of which are also listed under ESA.
 The list "Endangered" list includes birds, fish, beetles, butterflies, skippers, dragonflies, damselflies snails, mammals, snakes, and turtles.
 The "Threatened" list includes birds, fish, butterflies, skippers, dragonflies, damselflies, freshwater mussels, mayflies, moths, mammals and reptiles.
 In the Kittery area, accounts of the Spotted Turtle have been recorded, as well as the Endangered New England Cottontail Rabbit.
 The region west of 95 and north of 236 is within a new proposed Refuge area for USFWS known as the "Great Thicket".